Mayurhebbar/Main_mcubek/README.md

 grant all privileges on *.* to 'DocV'@'localhost';

-3. Delete all the migration and pycache files (If already present)
+3. Delete all the migration and pycache files (If already present).
+Drop the tables too.

 4. Make migrations for all the apps